abdulrahim-ramadan/Simple-Blog-Webseite/README.md

 We welcome contributions to enhance the Django Blog App.
 Feel free to submit bug reports, feature requests, or pull requests.
 Before contributing, please review our contribution guidelines.

 License
-The Django Blog App is open-source and licensed under the MIT License.
+The Django Blog  is open-source and licensed under the MIT License.
 See the LICENSE file for details.

 Happy blogging with Django! 📝✨